Beverly Aadland

-Beverly Elaine Aadland (September 16, 1942 – January 5, 2010) was an American film actress.
+Beverly Elaine Aadland (September 16, 1942 – January 5, 2010) was an American film and television actress.

 She appeared in films including South Pacific.
 As a teenager, she co-starred in the Errol Flynn film Cuban Rebel Girls, and had a relationship with him.

 Early years

 Aadland was born in the Hollywood neighborhood of Los Angeles.
 She entered show business as a child, appearing in the film Death of a Salesman (1951).

 Biography

-Beverly Elaine Aadland was 17 when she was with actor Errol Flynn as he died of a heart attack on October 14, 1959, in Vancouver, British Columbia at the age of 50.
-In 1961, Aadland's mother, Florence Aadland, alleged in the book The Big Love that actor Flynn had a sexual relationship with her daughter starting at age 15, yet there is also speculation he was led to believe she was 18.
+Aadland was 17 when she was with actor Errol Flynn as he died of a heart attack on October 14, 1959, in Vancouver, British Columbia at the age of 50.
+In 1961, Aadland's mother, Florence Aadland, alleged in the book The Big Love that actor Flynn had a relationship with her daughter starting at age 15.
 The book would be turned into a one-woman Broadway show starring Tracey Ullman as Florence.
 The memoir was reissued in 2018 by Spurl Editions.
-Beverly Aadland gave an account of her relationship with Flynn in People in 1988, confirming that she had had a sexual relationship with Flynn in her teens.
+Beverly Aadland gave an account of her relationship with Flynn in People in 1988, confirming that she had had a sexual relationship with Flynn in her teens and that she was with him at the time of his death.

 Her relationship with Flynn was the subject of the 2013 movie The Last of Robin Hood, in which Aadland was played by Dakota Fanning.